This episode previously aired on June 8, 2019.

 X bandleader John Doe, who brought so much great music to life, has also brought us some killer stories.
 His collaboration with journalist Tom DeSavia led to a multi-voice volume of essays called “Under the Big Black Sun,” chronicling the rise of punk in Los Angeles.
 A second collection, “More Fun in the New World,” takes the same form.
 But this time, Doe and DeSavia meditate on the deterioration of the scene and its broader legacy.
 We talked to both authors as Doe prepared for an appearance at Music Millenium, in conversation with songwriter and novelist Willy Vlautin.

 Team Dresch a Musical Fanzine — 21:05

-The Confederated Tribes of Grand Ronde museum, Chachalu, has just wrapped up an unusual research project.
+The Confederated Tribes of Grand Ronde museum, Chachalu, had just wrapped up an unusual research project.
 Several decades ago, artifacts made by tribe members surfaced in the hands of the British Museum in London.
 After years of talks, those objects came for a yearlong visit home.
 But curators had more in mind than just displaying them behind glass.
-OPB digital producer Arya Surowidjojo was part of the team that published OPB’s recent story on the artifacts and stopped by to talk about how the tribes used the time.
+OPB digital producer Arya Surowidjojo was part of the team that published the story on the artifacts and stopped by to talk about how the tribes used the time.